swank-rats/docs/in/game-server/game-server.md

 - FEATURE: game unrelated users with a smartphone should able to watch the current game on their smartphones.
 This means that these users should film the game from defined positions with their smartphones and another image will be used as overlay to display player interactions and more

 ## MEAN-Stack
+We used the mean stack provided by [mean.io](http://mean.io) because it provides already a lot of the basic needs like a user registration and some demo packages.

 This stack consists of four different software components which work very smooth with each other.
 These components are the MongoDB which is a database, the and Express the Angular.js Javascript frameworks and last but not least the Node.js environment.

 __MongoDB__